 MENIANE: Some other companies, multi-billion-dollar corporations, might think they know better; they’re not going to ask Chase what to do, they’re just going to do it.

-PAUL GLANTZ, CEO, Emagine Entertainment, Troy, Michigan
+ROLL WITH THE PUNCHESPAUL GLANTZ, CEO, Emagine Entertainment, Troy, Michigan

 We’ve seen the complete shutdown of our business for several months.
 We went into this in very good financial condition, with a very good balance sheet, but we are restructuring it to replace some equity with debt.
 It’s about bobbing and weaving and rolling with the punches.